meharjuneja/AGD-Studio-/timeline.md

 Design a Mood Board Feature – Enable users to visualize and curate home design themes aligned with their personal aesthetics.

 Evaluate Home Décor Page Feasibility – Assess the viability of integrating a marketplace where users can explore and purchase home décor items.

+tuesday, 11th march - tuesday 18th march TTD (tasks to do):

+complete atleast 70% documentation related work (with diagrams etc) fix sustainability score tool. numerology based home placement tool should be completed along with styling. check the progress of login ID and sign Up page